-- partners have significant discretion in determining the efforts and resources that they will apply to collaborations; - a partner with marketing, manufacturing and distribution rights to one or more products may not commit sufficient resources to or otherwise not perform satisfactorily in carrying out these activities; - partners may not properly maintain or defend our intellectual property rights or may use our intellectual property or proprietary information in a way that gives rise to actual or threatened litigation that could jeopardize or invalidate our intellectual property or proprietary information or expose us to potential liability; - collaboration and license arrangements may be terminated, and, if terminated, this may result in a need for additional capital to pursue further development or commercialization of the applicable current or future product candidates; - partners may own or co-own intellectual property covering products that results from our collaborating with them, and in such cases, we would not have the exclusive right to develop or commercialize such intellectual property; - disputes may arise with respect to the ownership of any intellectual property developed pursuant to our collaboration or license arrangements; and - a partner's sales and marketing activities or other operations may not be in compliance with applicable laws resulting in civil or criminal proceedings.
+partners have significant discretion in determining the efforts and resources that they will apply to collaborations;

+- a partner with marketing, manufacturing and distribution rights to one or more products may not commit sufficient resources to or otherwise not perform satisfactorily in carrying out these activities; - partners may not properly maintain or defend our intellectual property rights or may use our intellectual property or proprietary information in a way that gives rise to actual or threatened litigation that could jeopardize or invalidate our intellectual property or proprietary information or expose us to potential liability; - collaboration and license arrangements may be terminated, and, if terminated, this may result in a need for additional capital to pursue further development or commercialization of the applicable current or future product candidates; - partners may own or co-own intellectual property covering products that results from our collaborating with them, and in such cases, we would not have the exclusive right to develop or commercialize such intellectual property; - disputes may arise with respect to the ownership of any intellectual property developed pursuant to our collaboration or license arrangements; and - a partner's sales and marketing activities or other operations may not be in compliance with applicable laws resulting in civil or criminal proceedings.

-We rely, and expect that we will continue to rely, on third parties to conduct any preclinical or clinical studies for our product candidates.
+We rely, and expect that we will continue to rely, on third parties to conduct any nonclinical or clinical studies for our product candidates.
 If these third parties do not successfully carry out their contractual duties or meet expected deadlines, we may not be able to obtain regulatory approval for or commercialize our product candidates and our business could be substantially harmed.

-We do not have the ability to independently conduct clinical studies.
-We rely on medical institutions, clinical investigators, contract laboratories and other third parties, such as CROs, to conduct clinical studies on our product candidates.
-We rely heavily on such parties for execution of clinical studies for our product candidates and can control only certain aspects of their activities.
-As a result, we have less direct control over the conduct, timing and completion of these clinical studies and the management of data developed through clinical studies than would be the case if we were relying entirely upon our own staff.
+We do not have the infrastructure or internal resources and capabilities to independently conduct nonclinical or clinical studies.
+We rely on contract laboratories, medical institutions, clinical investigators, and other third parties, such as CROs, to conduct nonclinical studies on our discovery compounds and product candidates and clinical studies on product candidates.
+We rely heavily on such parties for execution of nonclinical and clinical studies and can control only certain aspects of their activities.
+As a result, we have less direct control over the conduct, timing and completion of our nonclinical and clinical studies and the management of data developed through these studies than would be the case if we were relying entirely upon our own staff.
 Communicating with outside parties can also be challenging, potentially leading to mistakes as well as difficulties in coordinating activities.
 Outside parties may have staffing difficulties, fail to comply with contractual obligations, experience regulatory compliance issues, undergo changes in priorities, become financially distressed or form relationships with other entities, some of which may be our competitors.